-2020 has been a cow of a year for the world, and most small business owners are finding they are tired, frazzled and aching for a few days of downtime over the Christmas break.
+2020 was a cow of a year for the world, and most small business owners are finding they are tired, frazzled and aching for a few days of downtime over the Christmas break.

 But, unless you are the Cookie Monster or suffering severe lockdown compensation behaviour, there are only so many Christmas cookies you can bake and eat.
 There are only so many times you can pretend to laugh at your Uncle’s Christmas Dad Jokes, and there are only so many times you can doom scroll social media or play Candy Crush before you feel the need to do something productive.